piero-ranalli/LFTools/README.md

 be added by subclassing z0function (see the doublepowerlaw class).
-Models that break the assumption that evolution can be broken into a luminosity-evolution part and a density-evolution part (e.g. the flexible double power-law by Aird et al. 2015) my require a complete rework of the class hierarchy.
+Models that break the assumption that evolution can be broken into a luminosity-evolution part and a density-evolution part (e.g. the flexible double power-law by Aird et al. 2015) may require a complete rework of the class hierarchy.

 2. In src2/startup.f90, subroutine allocateLF, add a proper case to